-SenEval provides a framework for expression and participation of members in various activities contributing to evaluation capacity building.
-For example, a Scientific Commission, a Training Commission and a Commission for Communication and Knowledge Management have been set up.
+SenEval provides a framework for the expression and participation of members in various activities contributing to evaluation capacity building.
+For example, a Scientific Commission, a Training Commission, and a Commission for Communication and Knowledge Management have been set up.
 Four thematic groups have already emerged.
-These groups are “Young Emerging Evaluators”, “Quantitative Methods”, “Childhood and Youth Evaluation” and “Equity, Equality and Gender Assessment”.
+These groups are “Young Emerging Evaluators”, “Quantitative Methods”, “Childhood and Youth Evaluation” and “Equity, Equality, and Gender Assessment”.

 • Office Organization and Methods (BOM),